What DuPage’s Hobson Oak gently wept: A wooden guitar to be auctioned for charity

 Phil Kurasz, a guitar technician at DeMont Guitars in Oswego, cuts the shape of the body of what became the DeMont Verb, a handmade guitar fashioned from pieces of the former Hobson Oak near Naperville and Woodridge.
 Daily Herald file photo

-Nate DeMont of DeMont Guitars says he enjoys working with local lumber to produce original guitars like this one, the DeMont Verb, which is being auctioned Friday to benefit 360 Youth Services and the Naperville Parks Foundation.
+Nate DeMont of DeMont Guitars says he enjoys working with local lumber to produce original guitars like this one, the DeMont Verb, which is being auctioned Friday to benefit 360 Youth Services and the Naperville Outdoor Alliance.
 Daily Herald file photo

 It lived for 250 years as part of a stately oak along Hobson Road near Woodridge.